hmchen47/DataScience/ML/MLNN-Hinton/a05-VisualCNN.md

 ## Introduction

-+ neural style transfer (NST)
++ Neural Style Transfer (NST)
   + Def: Artistic generation of high perceptual quality images that combines the style or texture of some input image, and the elements or content from a different one.
   + producing an image using NST, two images required
     1. the one wishing to transfer the style of
     2. the image to transform using the style of the first image to morph the two images

 + Example
   + Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge, “A neural algorithm of artistic style,” Aug.
-2015.
+2015. ([Paper](https://arxiv.org/abs/1508.06576))
   + Image A: original image of a riverside town
   + Image B: after image translation